Koh Tao Diving Tours

 Description

-Tanote Bay features granite boulders, coral patches and sandy seabed.
+Tanote Bay on Koh Tao’s east coast features patches of shallow coral reef and sandy seabed.
 The site is popular for training dives and beginner fun dives.

 Marine Life